DerekSelander/dsdump/docs/index.md

 * ARM64e disk pointers

 ---
 **Note:** You *should* be comfortable-ish with C and `man`'ing Terminal documentation before reading this article.
 No worries if not though.
 This writeup takes its sweet time explaining things, but there are a lot of concepts to go through.
 If you're brand new to this stuff, I'd recommend going through the sections *in chunks over several days* and **do the experiments**.
+This is a loooooooong writeup but if you can get through this whole thing, you'll have a very good understanding of how a lot of internals work and you can go build your own introspection tool.
+Yay...

 If you know most of this stuff, I'd recommend just jumping to the appropriate section that you need to learn.

 All you script/plugin writers for Ghidra, Frida, Hopper, IDA, jtool, whatever people should *carefully* read the Swift parts because I have recommendations for y'all to take your tools to the next level when resymbolicating stripped Swift symbols.

+And now, here we go:

 ---
 <a name="apples_mach-o_file_format"></a>
-### Apple's Mach-O File Format
+## Apple's Mach-O File Format
+---

 The Mach-O file format is the "table of contents" and layout of every Mach-O (read Apple) **image**.
 An image is any compiled, executable code including (but not limited to) executables, frameworks, dylibs, etc.